-- If emissions are insignificant, that is, they should not exceed 0.05 per cent of the national total greenhouse gas (GHG) emissions, and do not exceed 500 kilotonnes carbon dioxide equivalent (kt CO2-e) (paragraph 37(b) of the UNFCCC reporting guidelines). - The total national aggregate of estimated emissions for all gases and categories considered insignificant shall remain below 0.1 per cent of the national total GHG emissions (paragraph 37(b) of the UNFCCC reporting guidelines). - When an activity occurs in the Party but the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines (IPCC, 2006) do not provide methodologies to estimate emissions and removals (footnote 6 of the UNFCCC reporting guidelines).
-If this is the case, the category is considered to be non-mandatory providing the emissions from the category have not been previously reported.
+- if emissions are insignificant, that is, they should not exceed 0.05 per cent of the national total greenhouse gas (GHG) emissions, and do not exceed 500 kilotonnes carbon dioxide equivalent (kt CO2-e) (paragraph 37(b) of the UNFCCC reporting guidelines) - the total national aggregate of estimated emissions for all gases and categories considered insignificant shall remain below 0.1 per cent of the national total GHG emissions (paragraph 37(b) of the UNFCCC reporting guidelines) - when an activity occurs in the Party but the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (IPCC, 2006) do not provide methodologies to estimate emissions and removals (footnote 6 of the UNFCCC reporting guidelines (UNFCCC, 2013)).
+If this is the case, the category is considered to be non-mandatory, providing the emissions from the category have not been previously reported.

-The UNFCCC guidelines also state that, once emissions from a specific category have been reported in a previous submission, emissions from this specific category shall be reported in subsequent GHG inventory submissions.
+The UNFCCC reporting guidelines also state that, once emissions from a specific category have been reported in a previous submission, emissions from this specific category shall be reported in subsequent GHG inventory submissions (UNFCCC, 2013).

-New Zealand's gross emissions estimated for the 2017 inventory submission are 80,155.1 kt $CO_2$ -e.
-The threshold of 0.1 per cent for New Zealand's 2017 submission is 80.2 kt $CO_2$ -e and the threshold of 0.05 per cent is 40.1 kt $CO_2$ -e.
-Both values are below 500 kt $CO_2$ -e.
+New Zealand's gross emissions are 78,726.9 kt CO2-e in 2016.
+The threshold of 0.1 per cent for New Zealand's 2018 submission is 78.7 kt CO2-e and the threshold of 0.05 per cent is 39.4 kt CO2-e.
+Both values are below 500 kt CO2-e.

-Table 6.2.1 summarises New Zealand's direct greenhouse gas emissions reported as 'NE' (not estimated) in 2017 submission.
+Table A6.2.1 summarises New Zealand's direct greenhouse gas emissions reported as 'NE' (not estimated) in the 2018 submission.

-Table A6.2.1 Summary of NE (not estimated) entries in 2017 submission
+Table A6.2.1 Summary of NE (not estimated) entries in 2018 submission